0xAlec/infrastructure-notes/Networked Systems.md

 *UDP* - User Datagram Protocol, does not establish a connection and sends packets of data without checking if they are successfully received or not.
 Suitable for low-latency applications like video gaming or streaming.

-## Types of Proxies
+## Types of Proxies + Traffic

 - *Reverse proxy* - directs incoming requests to appropriate servers. reverse proxies can be used for load balancing, security, caching, SSL, URL rewriting, compression, and service discovery.
 - *Forward proxy* - sits on a client's network and directs outgoing traffic to appropriate server. useful for enforcing security policies
 - *Ingress proxy* - typically used in Kubernetes (and implemented as a pod), ingress proxies routes traffic to servers in k8s clusters based on the incoming request's URL or hostname. used to expose multiple services through a single IP or hostname, and provide a single entry point for external traffic into a cluster

 North-south (*ingress/egress*) is terminology used to describe inbound requests (to a cluster), while east-west (*service to service*) is used to describe intracluster communication.
 Ingress proxies like KIC (*Kubernetes Ingress Controller*) is typically used to proxy request into and out of k8s clusters, while service meshes facilitate traffic between k8s services.

+When should we use a reverse proxy vs an ingress proxy?
+Reverse proxies are general purpose while ingress proxies are specialized for Kubernetes clusters (and you can define routing rules inside the ingress resource).

 ## Traffic Control